Querylight TS Demo

 Expected behavior

-A lexical search for serialize index state and an Ask the Docs question like How do I build the index ahead of time and load it in the browser later? may both lead you to the same article, but they get there differently:
+A lexical search for serialize index state, a sparse search for prebuilt browser index, and an Ask the Docs question like How do I build the index ahead of time and load it in the browser later? may all lead you to the same article, but they get there differently:

 • lexical search depends on matching the actual terms